On the contributions of extragalactic CO emission lines to ground-based CMB observations: Results: angular power spectra of CO emission

-These findings corroborate the results shown in \Maniyar and in fact point to the amplitude of the CIB $\times$ CO signal being even larger than they had considered, within our model.
-Indeed, the \sides luminosity functions are consistently comparable to the steepest luminosity functions consistent with sub-mm data, as well as having a faint luminosity slope that is steeper than what our model generically predicts.
-Additionally, we have shown that despite the strong scaling of the CIB amplitude with frequency, at 90 GHz this contaminant still appears significant and comparable to the kSZ effect.
+These findings corroborate the results shown in \Maniyar.
+The \sides luminosity functions are consistently comparable to the steepest luminosity functions consistent with sub-mm data, as well as having a faint luminosity slope that is steeper than what our model generically predicts.
+Additionally, we have shown that despite the strong scaling of the CIB amplitude with frequency, at 90 GHz this contaminant {can potentially be} comparable to the kSZ effect.
 Another conclusion one draws from the results in Fig.~\ref{fig:cosum} is that at 90 GHz the CIB$\times$CO cross-correlation is not only of a comparable amplitude to the kSZ effect, but also to the CIB itself.
 However, it is known that at these frequencies there are larger foregrounds such as the thermal Sunyaev-Zel'dovich effect and shot noise from radio sources which are individually on the order of $\sim 10 [\mu {\rm K}]^2$~\cite{Dunkley_2013}.
-Thus, we see that the CO$\times$CIB correlation is on the order of 25-45\% of these components.
-Given the uncertainties at $\ell \sim 3000$ for recent ground-based experiments are on the order of $\sigma = 0.6 \mu {\rm K}^2$ this component could be detectable.\footnote{Table 1 of Ref.~\cite{Reichardt_2021}}
+Thus, we see that the CO$\times$CIB correlation is on the order of {4-11\%} of these components.
+Given the uncertainties at $\ell \sim 3000$ for recent ground-based experiments are on the order of $\sigma = 0.6 \mu {\rm K}^2$ this component {may be difficult to detect}.\footnote{Table 1 of Ref.~\cite{Reichardt_2021}}